Skip to main content

 }

-It is suggested to add and remove time observers accordingly while pausing, seeking and stopping to avoid unneccessary updates.
+Note: Add and remove time observers when pausing, seeking, and stopping to avoid unnecessary updates.

-Playback failures can be observed by implementing the following in a registered listener/delegate.
+Observe playback failures by implementing the following method in a registered listener or delegate:

 func playerDidFail(with error: FLError) {